mjenior/promptpal/README.md

     Default is True
 reflection : bool
     Search for previous chat history for reflection prompting.
-    Default is True
-dim_l : int
-    Length dimension for Dall-e image generation
-    Default is 1024
+    Default is False
-dim_w : int
+dim : int
-    Width dimension for Dall-e image generation
+    Dimension for Dall-e image generation
-    Default is 1024
+    Default is 1024x1024x
 qual : str
     Image quality for Dall-e output
     Default is standard